kkai/kkai.github.com/_posts/2012-07-08-some-of-my-publications-are-online.md

 layout: post
 title: "Some of my publications are online"
 description: ""
-category:
+category: publication
 tags: []
-summary: I'm slowly uploading a couple of references and the pdf draft versions of them.
+summary: "I'm slowly uploading a couple of references and the pdf draft versions of them."
 ---
 {% include JB/setup %}